NVE/nve-git-intro/README.md

 Please consult this [glossary](https://help.github.com/articles/github-glossary/) for a good overview.

-- For a simple use of Git and Github as a *time machine* with no branches nor collaborators, the following terms are important: repository, clone, commit, push, pull, diff, remote
+- For a simple use of Git and Github as a *time machine* with no branches nor collaborators, the following terms are important: repository, clone, commit, push, pull, diff, , staging area
 - To use branches, the following terms are important: branch, merge
 - Finally, to collaborate: